rasbt/R-notes/02-datatypes.md

     R, which I recommend).
 In R, when you hear `numeric`, you can think of it as more of an umbrella term for both single- and double-precision floats.
+  - You can check the class of an object using the `class()` function;
-  - You can check the data type via the `typeof()` function.
-Note that by default, numbers are always double-precision floats by default:
+    and you can check gthe data type via the `typeof()` function.
+Note that by default, numbers are always double-precision floats by
+    default:

 <!-- end list -->